in28minutes/in28minutes.github.io/_posts/2017-12-03-spring-boot-and-h2-an-inmemory-database.md

 From https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-auto-configuration.html

 > Spring Boot auto-configuration attempts to automatically configure your Spring application based on the jar dependencies that you have added.
-For example, If HSQLDBis on your classpath, and you have not manually configured any database connection beans, then we will auto-configure an in-memory database.
+For example, If HSQLDB is on your classpath, and you have not manually configured any database connection beans, then Spring Boot will auto-configure an in-memory database.

 Recommended Reading
 - http://www.springboottutorial.com/spring-boot-auto-configuration